-In short, no. encryption is a term that sounds to be too difficult for anyone to use who isn’t tech smart.
-In fact, most of the users find themselves at the mercy of the intruders as they are unaware of how easily encryption works and protects their data.
+Do you know what is Encryption?
+In short, no. encryption is a term that sounds too difficult for anyone to use who isn’t tech-smart.
+In fact, most of the users find themselves at the mercy of intruders as they are unaware of how easily encryption works and protects their data.

-How to Use Encryption, you Must First Learn What Encryption is:
+How to Use Encryption, you Must First Learn What is Encryption?

-Encryption is nothing but a systematic process of encoding information which makes your data scrambled.
-An encryption usually gets paired with your data which enables only the one having possession of the key to unlock the treasure chest (encrypted).
+It is nothing but a systematic process of encoding information that makes your data scrambled.
+Encryption usually gets paired with your data which enables only the one having possession of the key to unlock the treasure chest (encrypted).

-You must be using encryption in your daily life, but you just not know it.
-For example, the WhatsApp you use shows a notification of end-to-end encryption where you send some info which is wrapped in security, making in scrambled to all except for the designated user (which is the recipient).
+You must be using encryption in your daily life, but you just do not know it.
+For example, the WhatsApp you use shows a notification of end-to-end encryption where you send some info that is wrapped in security, making it scrambled to all except for the designated user (which is the recipient).

-End-to-end encryption highlight the steps of scrambling and encoding of the data to make sure only the sender and receiver may access it.
+End-to-end encryption highlights the steps of scrambling and encoding the data to make sure only the sender and receiver may access it.

 Other Modes of Security:

-Another means of data protection is of data masking where a fake version of data is created to misguide the snoopers and hackers into believing it is the real data which in reality isn’t.
-Data masking is usually used as a bait in order to pinpoint exactly from which direction is our data penetrate-able.
+Another means of data protection is data masking where a fake version of data is created to misguide the snoopers and hackers into believing it is the real data which in reality isn’t.
+Data masking is usually used as bait in order to pinpoint exactly from which direction is our data penetrating.
 Later on, organizations make up against such attacks to withstand even stronger attacks.

-Encryption however does not provide this facility.
-Data masking replaces the private information which similar, realistic, and not real data.
+It however does not provide this facility.
+Data masking replaces private information which is similar, realistic, and not real data.
 The best thing about data masking is that it maintains the healthy life of your data in terms of quality and unlike the encrypted information, masked data can never be reversed as it is only one way.

 Future of Encryption:

-Homomorphic encryption has the ability to solve high end security issues that relates in the field of cloud.
-For instance, companies offering different services can identify the currency, the tax, rate of exchange etc. without risking or exposing the data that is unencrypted to the servicing companies.
-This type of encryption can also come handy in arranging a protected voting systems, confidential data retrieval schemes, collision resistant has functions and more.
+Homomorphic encryption has the ability to solve high-end security issues that relate to the field of cloud.
+For instance, companies offering different services can identify the currency, the tax, the rate of exchange, etc. without risking or exposing the data that is unencrypted to the servicing companies.
+This type of encryption can also come in handy in arranging protected voting systems, confidential data retrieval schemes, collision-resistant functions, and more.

-Encryption in short, isn’t going extinct anytime sooner.
-The current version or algorithm of 256 bit encryption so far hasn’t seen much of a competition or an enemy and in the future, the smart minds are creating even better techniques against which, the hackers and intruders might not have a chance at all.
+Encryption, in short, isn’t going extinct anytime soon.
+The current version or algorithm of 256-bit encryption so far hasn’t seen much of a competition or an enemy and in the future, smart minds are creating even better techniques against which, hackers and intruders might not have a chance at all.